AnonymAccRandom/predicting_well_being/README.md

 The feature combinations in `cfg_analysis.yaml` with the suffix `nnse` represent the analysis excluding the neuroticism facets and self-esteem.

+The feature combinations in `cfg_analysis.yaml` with the suffix `npers` represent the analysis excluding all personality traits.

+For the supplementary analyses using the alternative imputation strategy, no separate config entry is provided.
+However, setting `add_study: true` in the `Imputation` section of `cfg_analysis.yaml will trigger the alternative imputation procedure and generate the corresponding results.

 ### Walk-Through
 We provide a walk-through how to reproduce the ML-based analysis for a specific configuration.
 The **data** folder contains the raw data (data/raw) as well as the preprocessed data (data/preprocessed) for the machine learning-based analysis.